Hello, I am sorry to hear about Fudge's behavioral changes.

 The other possibility given his loss of housebreaking habits and confusion is that he is experiencing senility, not uncommon at his age.
 These dogs often forget their housebreaking, seem more confused at night when it is dark, cannot seem to remember whether they have eaten or not, sometimes will eat things that they normally would not, and seem to pace, looking for something they cannot find.
 They may all of the sudden get into the garbage or chew up things when they never displayed these habits before.

-The only way to know for sure what is going on is to check his organ function withsome blood tests.
+The only way to know for sure what is going on is to check his organ function with

 If his organ function is normal there are medications that can help with senility and the associated anxiety, such as Anipryl (L-deprenyl or selegiline).
 There is also a diet formulated for older dogs high in the particular trace minerals and supplements needed for healthy brain function in older dogs called Hills b/d.